pshchelo/edgetension/edgetension-doc.rst

-As a first step in this membrane detection stage, perform an image background correction by using the background subtraction rolling-ball algorithm [Sternberg(1983)], with ball radius set to 50 pixels4 (Process, Substract Background, Sliding Paraboloid, 50 pixels).
+As a first step in this membrane detection stage, perform an image background correction by using the background subtraction rolling-ball algorithm [Sternberg(1983)], with ball radius set to 50 pixels4 (Process, Subtract Background, Sliding Paraboloid, 50 pixels).
 A ball radius of 50 pixels gave good results with processed images, other values can also be tried if problems.
 Then locate the membrane position by using a common Sobel edge detector to highlight sharp changes in intensity (Process, Find Edges).